 Part-time and overload fees are payable in one payment at the time of registration and prior to the commencement of each course(s) for which the student is enrolled.
 Registration and payments must be received prior to attending.

-Avoid the late fee of $150 by paying your tuition fees in full on or before the 10th day of classes each term.
+Avoid the late fee of $150 by paying your tuition fees in full on or before the 10th day of term.

-Late fee - $150 one-time flat fee (applied on the 11th day of class with standard start dates)
+Late fee - $150 one-time flat fee (applied on the 11th day of term with standard start dates)